GregHilston/data-science-portfolio/README.md

 [comment]: # (% ds-most-important-phrases-in-corpus-api and ds-most-important-phrases-in-corpus-drone)
 - Most Important Phrases In Corpus
   - Wrote a production ready micro service based system to find N "important" sentences that would summarize a given corpus.
 Used TF-IDF to discover "important" sentences and page rank to sort them.
 An API accepted jobs and posted them to amazon web services (AWS) simple queue system (SQS), while N drones pull down jobs, process the request and POST the results back to the requester.
+Leveraged nltk, sklearn, numpy, flask and boto3.
 Was used as an opportunity to create an example project for the data science team, on using:
     - Docker
     - linting (prospector and mypy)
     - Git hooks (to run linting)